srMarquinho/ultimate-dividend-portfolio/README.md

 # ultimate-dividend-portfolio
-Ultimately an essential - beginner friendly - easy to use - dividend portfolio sheet.
+Ultimately an essential - powerful  - easy to use - dividend portfolio sheet.